This homey dessert has the essential, but often elusive, quality necessary in a fruit crisp: a satisfyingly crunchy crisp topping!

 Chopped pecans or walnuts, slivered or sliced almonds are nice additions to the topping.
 Choose your favorite.

-Choose a granola that doesn't have large clumps.
+Choose a granola that doesn't have large clusters.
 Also, avoid granolas with large amounts of dried fruit that may burn during cooking.
-A couple of good store brands are Kind and Bob's Red Mill.
+Good store brands are Kind and Bob's Red Mill.

 Yes, and no!
-You can prep the topping up three days ahead of time and put together the apple filling a few hours in advance.
+You can prep the topping up three days ahead of time and fix the apple filling a few hours in advance.
 But, and this is important, you need to store them separately in the fridge.

 Let the topping sit at room temperature for 30 to 60 minutes before you spread it evenly over the apple filling.
 Bake the crisp immediately after you do this!

 It is easy to adapt for either diet.
-Use gluten-free flour instead of wheat flour if you are sensitive to gluten proteins.
+Use gluten-free flour instead of wheat flour if you are sensitive to gluten proteins, and choose a gluten-free granola.

 For a vegan recipe, substitute coconut oil for butter.